scikit-learn/enhancement_proposals/slep018/proposal.rst

 The Pandas DataFrame is not suitable to provide column names because it has performance issues as shown in
 `#16772 <https://github.com/scikit-learn/scikit-learn/pull/16772#issuecomment-615423097>`__.
-A possible future extension to this SLEP is to have a ``"pandas_or_namedsparse"`` option.
+A future extension to this SLEP is to have a ``"pandas_or_namedsparse"`` option.
 This option will use a scikit-learn specific sparse container that subclasses SciPy's sparse matrices.
 This sparse container includes the sparse data, feature names and index.
 This enables pipelines with Vectorizers without performance issues::